ThinkCodeAB/bbd-its-not-about-the-tools/README.md

   Users want to save notes easily
   Notes should be saved automatically

-  Scenario: Malin want to save a note about an upcoming concert
-    Given she must remember to book Nalen
+  Scenario: Thomas must remember to buy cat food
-    When she writes the note
-    Then should she be able to see the note
+    Given we are out of food for the cats
+    When Thomas writes a note about buying cat food Then should his todo list contain buy cat food
 ```

 ### Create a feature file for the example